 An intangible folk cultural property designated by the prefecture, the bonote is a martial art that is consecrated at a shrine festival.
 Here you will find a range of exhibits and materials describing it in detail.
 The Toyota region is home to many different variants of bonote.
 The exhibits go into detail about its origin, schools, and the implements used.

 |Opening days / hours :||9:00AM-9:00 PM (Toyota Bonote Kaikan Permanent Exhibit room hours: 9:00 AM-5:00 PM)|

 |Holidays :||Every Monday (except where Monday is a holiday), and January 1-4 and December 28-31|

 The basic pattern of the Asuke Townscape (Important Preservation District of Historic Buildings) was formed during the Sengoku era, while the modern layout of the town developed in the early Edo period.
-The current townscape is lined with machiya townhouses built after the great fire of 1775 in the nurigome-zukuri style, which are coated in plaster to the eaves in to prevent fires, and conveys the look of the town in those days to ...
+The current townscape is lined with machiya townhouses built after the great fire of 1775 in the nurigome-zukuri style, which are coated in plaster to the eaves in order to prevent fires, and conveys the look of the town in those da...

 |Opening days / hours :||Tours all day|